 Why Cloud PAM Risk Management Is the New Enterprise Risk Management

 As part of the Shared Responsibility Model, cloud services providers protect the cloud from external threats and access to the cloud from their users.
 However, organizations must create risk control strategies that govern access within their cloud ecosystems.
-Unfortunately, as organizations build out their Infrastructure-as-a-Service (IaaS) and Platform-as-a-Service (PaaS) infrastructures by adding more Software-as-a-Service (SaaS) applications, they lose visibility within the interconnected ecosystem.
+Unfortunately, as organizations build out their Infrastructure-as-a-Service (IaaS) and Platform-as-a-Service (PaaS) infrastructures while by adding more Software-as-a-Service (SaaS) applications, they lose visibility within the interconnected ecosystem.

 Application-to-Operating System Risk